jly02/LinearRegression/README.md

 Run `pip install -e .` again in the root directory and it should work then.
 To close the virtual environment just use `deactivate`

+>regpy provides a set of tests in the `test/` directory to ensure that it doesn't just run on my machine.
+If all tests pass you can be reasonably confident it will work for your use cases

 >This library is written purely in python, so expect performance bottlenecks should you decide to apply this library to large-scale data sets.
 It is also a WIP, so there may be new types of regressions that are added to the library in the future.